Zenadir/IGME-230-WebD/230-project-1-content.md

 + The name EndGon is comprised of two concepts of different flavor:
     EnDgon is phonically similar to n-gon: a term used in 3d modeling that references a face with more than four edges.
-    From my understanding, n-gons can have very detimental effects if they remain in a 3d model in game development.
+    From my understanding, n-gons can have very detrimental effects if they remain in a 3d model in game development.
     This really doesn't have to do with anything: I just thought it would be funny to include an evil "n-gon" in a game, and I greatly enjoy games with an evil atmosphere &/or antihero protagonist.

 + The "demon way to hell" is a "philosophy" described (and paraphrased) in a classic japanese movie series: "Lone Wolf and Cub".
     It is a bit difficult to explain what it actually means.
-If I had to try, I would say its a justification to follow the path of evil or dishonor under an accepted spiritual / moral consiquence or a disconnect from reality.
+If I had to try, I would say its a justification to follow the path of evil or dishonor under an accepted spiritual / moral consequence or a disconnect from reality.
 In other words, you "take the low road" to get to where you want to go: you know your doing wrong, but you do it anyways because the end goal is righteous or the world is a game and it doesn't matter if you break the rules if you have already broken them once.
 Additionally, the name just sounds gritty.